ProjectDrawdown/solutions/README.md

       git+git://github.com/ProjectDrawdown/solutions@develop
 ```

+## Documentation

+The main code documentation can be found at [https://projectdrawdown.github.io/solutions](https://projectdrawdown.github.io/solutions).
+Additional documentation and some examples are in the [Documentation](https://github.com/ProjectDrawdown/solutions/tree/develop/Documentation) folder.

 ---

-## Documentation

-The main code documentation can be found at https://projectdrawdown.github.io/.
-There is additional documentation and some examples in the [Documentation](https://github.com/ProjectDrawdown/solutions/tree/develop/Documentation) folder

 ## License
 The python code for the model engine is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at [https://github.com/ProjectDrawdown/solutions](https://github.com/ProjectDrawdown/solutions).
 No part of this Project, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.